argoproj-labs/argocd-operator/docs/reference/argocd.md

 ```

 ### Resource Customizations Example

+!!! warning
+    `resourceCustomizations` is being deprecated in favor of `resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions`.

 The following example defines a custom PVC health check in the `argocd-cm` ConfigMap using the `ResourceCustomizations` property on the `ArgoCD` resource.